ttscoff/na_gem/README.md

 SYNOPSIS

-    na [global options] add [command options] TASK
+    na [global options] add [command options] ACTION

 DESCRIPTION
     Provides an easy way to store todos while you work.
 Add quick reminders and (if you set up Prompt Hooks)   they'll automatically display next time you enter the directory.
 If multiple todo files are found in the current directory, a menu will allow you to pick to which   file the action gets added.

 COMMAND OPTIONS
-    -f, --file=PATH    - Specify the file to which the task should be added (default: none) -n, --note         - Prompt for additional notes -p, --priority=arg - Add a priority level 1-5 (default: 0) -t, --tag=TAG      - Use a tag other than the default next action tag (default: none) -x                 - Don't add next action tag to new entry
+    -d, --depth=DEPTH   - Search for files X directories deep (default: 1) -f, --file=PATH     - Specify the file to which the task should be added (default: none) -n, --note          - Prompt for additional notes -p, --priority=PRIO - Add a priority level 1-5 (default: 0) -t, --tag=TAG       - Use a tag other than the default next action tag (default: none) --to=PROJECT        - Add action to specific project (default: Inbox) -x                  - Don't add next action tag to new entry

 EXAMPLES